openstack/cinderlib/doc/source/topics/metadata.rst

 - Database in memory

-Using the memory mechanisms users can still use the JSON serialization mechanism to store the medatada.
+Using the memory mechanisms users can still use the JSON serialization mechanism to store the metadata.

 Currently we have memory and database plugins.
 Users can store the data wherever they want using the JSON serialization mechanism or with a custom